Ugly Casanova: Career

-Rumors of new Ugly Casanova material have come and gone over recent years, but no substantial news regarding the band had surfaced until it was announced that Ugly Casanova would contribute to the soundtrack for the 2010 documentary 180 Degrees South: Conquerors of the Useless.
+Rumors of new Ugly Casanova material came and went, but no substantial news regarding the band surfaced until it was announced that Ugly Casanova would contribute to the soundtrack for the 2010 documentary 180° South: Conquerors of the Useless.
 The soundtrack featured eight new Ugly Casanova songs as well as a redone version of "Hotcha Girls" from Sharpen Your Teeth.
+In 2025, Ugly Casanova was listed in the lineup announcement of Modest Mouse's 2026 cruise, "Ice Cream Floats," marking the band's first announcement of activity in 15 years.